SilkRose/Pony/stories/metal-magic/metal-magic.md

 "I'm watching Pinkie."

 Oxide nodded at this.
-"Okay everypony, I am Iron Oxide and I will be your tour guide today."
+"Okay, everypony!
+I'm Iron Oxide and I'll be your tour guide today."

 Everypony nodded.

 "Before the tour begins, we need to go over some safety information.
-The scrapyard can be a very dangerous place, but we've implemented a lot of safety measures to keep everypony safe.
-It's very important that you follow all safety instructions.
-If you don't you could get hurt, or worse."
+The scrapyard can be a very dangerous place.
+We've implemented a lot of safety measures to keep everypony safe, but there are still risks, so it's very important that you follow all safety instructions.
+If you don't, you could get hurt, or worse."

 Everypony nodded again.

-"Everypony is to stay with their designated chaperone at all times.
-You will be assigned them before the tour begins.
-You are not to touch anything at all unless specifically asked to do so.
+"Everypony will be assigned to a chaperone.
+You will stay with your chaperone at all times.
+You will not touch anything at all unless specifically asked to do so.
 A lot of the metal is sharp and will cut you.
-You can ask questions on the tour, just hold your hoof up and I'll get to you.
+You can ask questions on the tour - just hold your hoof up and I'll get to you.
 Any questions?"

 Everypony shook their head.

-"Okay, Princess Twilight here will assign you to your chaperone.
-Cheerilee is currently sick, so Twilight is taking her place today."
+"Okay.
+Since Cheerilee is sick, Princess Twilight is here in her place today.
+She'll be assigning you to your chaperones."

 Twilight stepped forward and looked at everypony.
 "Sweetie Belle and Silver Spoon are with Rarity.
 Scootaloo and Diamond Tiara are with Rainbow Dash.
 Featherweight and Rumble are with Fluttershy.
 Apple Bloom and Snips are with Applejack.
 Snails and Pinkie Pie are with me."